 Curriculum: Students in the Cancer Biology Graduate Program enroll in the School of Medicine's Interdisciplinary Biomedical Sciences (IBS) curriculum during their first year.
 The IBS curriculum includes IBS 7015, Interdisciplinary Molecular and Cellular Biology.
-It also includes selection by the student in conjunction with the Departmental Graduate Officer of courses within the IBS curriculum.
+Additional courses are selected by the student in conjunction with the Departmental Graduate Director.
 In addition, students enroll in CB 7210, Fundamentals of Cancer Biology.

 |Required Courses and Research|